 Bonus Tip: Communication is Key

-As photographers, we often catch our client’s at their most vulnerable and honest state of minds.
-This is even more true when it comes to plus size boudoir photography.
+As photographers, we often catch our client’s at their most vulnerable and honest state of mind.
+This is even more true when it comes to plus-size boudoir photography.

 It is our responsibility to listen to our clients and help them feel comfortable in their own skin.

 Communication is an important skill to have for this very purpose.
-Before the shoot and figuring out a posing plan, ask your subject questions along the line of:
+Before the shoot, and before you figure out a posing plan, ask your subject questions along the line of:

 - What are you uncomfortable with?